colinbeales/AzurePipelinesHOL/AzurePipelinesLab7.md

 # Lab 7: CD Release for a Docker Container
 We've built our docker container and pushed this into a private, secure Azure Container Registry.
 This provides us storage for our container, but we will want to host this container in Azure to provide the compute that enables this container to run.

-Azure has many choices to host an container such as AKS, a managed Kubernetes service, Azure Container Instances as a simple container host, however in this Lab we will use Azure App Service again and it's Web App for Containers service to simply host a web application or API from a flexible host that can scale to our needs.
+Azure has many choices to host an container such as AKS (a managed Kubernetes service), Azure Container Instances, however in this Lab we will use Azure App Service again and its ["Web App for Containers"](https://azure.microsoft.com/en-us/services/app-service/containers/) service which will host a container for a web application or API from a flexible host that scale to our needs.

 ## Task 1: Creating the release pipeline